R-ArcGIS/arcgisgeocode/cran-comments.md

+This is a maintenance release to ensure that the package passes checks on R-devel.

 ## R CMD check results

 0 errors | 0 warnings | 0 note

-This is a new release to address failing CRAN checks.

 ## tarball size